All Episodes

 He doesn't take any special interest money.

-Uh in fact I'm gonna give you give me sixty seconds of why uh former Governor Roomer, who was a a really good guy he was governor of Louisiana there from uh sort of during the Bush 41 years, right?
+In fact, I'm going to give me 60 seconds of why former Governor Romer, who was a really good guy, he was governor of Louisiana there from sort of during the Bush 41 years, right?

-Um what is it about uh what earns your affection in that regard that that that you just don't have for anybody else in a still crowded field.
+What is it about what earns your affection in that regard that you just don't have for anybody else in a still crowded field?

-I think the main thing is the fact that he leads his campaign that the way uh by example by not taking any special interest is going to be looking out for the middle class the people who actually earn their paychecks.
+I think the main thing is the fact that he leads his campaign the way by example, by not taking any special one, Chris is going to be looking out for the middle class, people who actually earn their paychecks.

 And what does that mean?

-We've got GE, who has paid federal income tax, and these corporations who send U.S. jobs overseas and pay basically less than the average guy.
+You got GE, who has paid zero income tax, federal income tax, and these corporations who send U.S. jobs overseas and pay basically less than the preference guy.

-Are Herman Cain and Rick Santorum getting huge corporate contributions?
+Are Herman Kane and Rick Santorum getting huge corporate contributions?

 I'm not really familiar with where their contributions come from.